rahgadda/React/03-Modules/04-components.md

     - Its a plain JavaScript function that returns JSX.
     - These started as `stateless component` because they do not hold or manage state.
     - Using hooks, state can be added to functional component.
-    - Name of component should be `CamelCase`.
+    - Name of component should be `PascalCase`.

       ```jsx
       import React from "react";